spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 ## Create Cluster Profile

-[Cluster profiles](https://docs.spectrocloud.com/cluster-profiles) are templates that are created with preconfigured core layers (OS, Kubernetes orchestrator, Network, Storage) with the possibility to add several available add-on layers, such as security, monitoring, logging, and so forth.
+[Cluster profiles](https://docs.spectrocloud.com/cluster-profiles) are templates that are created with preconfigured core layers (Operating System, Kubernetes orchestrator, Network, Storage) with the possibility to add several available add-on layers, such as security, monitoring, logging, and so forth.
 Cluster profiles allows to create infrastructural stacks that can be customized in terms of number of layers, type of components, and version and offer a reproducible way to create clusters.

 Start by log in to Palette and open the **Profiles** tab on the left panel.
 You can see the list of available default profiles.
 For now, we create our own profile, so click to **Add Cluster Profile** at the top right side.

-Follow the procedure to create a new profile.
+Follow the procedure to create a new profile that is composed of the following steps.

 In **Basic Information**, insert the name of the profile such as *aws-profile*, a brief  description of the profile, the type as *Full*, and tags as *aws*.
 You can leave version empty since the version defaults to 1.0.0.